aps831/workstation/README.md

 Duply backups will need to be deleted.

+Minikube will need to be recreated assuming the `.minikube` directory is not copied.

 The printer may be installed automatically for a local install but may need to be done manually for a network install.  `hp-setup -i` can be run for a full install, or `hp-plugin -i` to install just the driver for the printer.
 To share the printer, go to the start menu and then `Printers -> Servers -> Settings -> Publish Shared Printer`.

 ### Specified Versions